 - While the cauliflower cooks, sauté the garlic and butter in a large nonstick skillet over LOW heat.
 Cook for several minutes until the garlic is soft and fragrant but not brown.
 You don’t want it bitter!
 Remove from heat and set aside.

 - Use a slotted spoon to transfer the cauliflower pieces to your blender.
 Add 1/2 cup of the hot chicken broth, the sautéed garlic/butter, salt, pepper, curry, lemon and milk.
 Blend or puree for a few minutes until the sauce is very smooth.
 You can add more broth or milk depending on how thick you want the sauce.
 I prefer at least another 1/2 cup broth.
 Discard remaining broth.
 Set sauce aside.

 ** UPDATE– I’ve gotten lazy and it’s working: You can also just steam your cauli in a bag, whether you buy fresh or frozen, florets or even riced.
 I just steam in the bag as directions allow so it’s nice and soft… then throw it in the blender with my sauteed butter and garlic… and the rest of the ingredients.
 Just 1 cup of chicken broth!
 So easy!
 For the Divan

 - Preheat oven to 350 and spray 9×13 with nonstick cooking spray

-- Combine cooked broccoli (I salt it a little), chopped cooked chicken (you could also use shredded rotisserie chicken), and sauce in a large bowl so everything gets coated (or do it directly in your pan if you can handle stirring there!)
+- Combine cooked broccoli (I salt it a little), chopped cooked chicken (you could also use shredded rotisserie chicken), and cauliflower cream sauce in a large bowl so everything gets coated (or do it directly in your pan if you can handle stirring there!)